khoacao0601/Memory-Match/README.md

 # Memory-Match
-A JavaScript memory match application.
+Welcome to the a JavaScript memory match application.

 Desktop and Iphone Oriented